 It’s important to note that the income earned by fee-based advisors is earned largely by fees paid by a client.
 However, a small percentage of the revenue can be earned through commissions from selling products of brokerage firms, mutual fund companies, or insurance companies.
 Be careful, commissioned mutual funds are well-known to underperform because of high fees.

 Within the confusing differences in ways of charging between advisors, there can be an even further distinction.
-In addition to fee-based advisors, there are also fee-only advisors whose sole source of compensation are fees charged by the advisor to their clients.
+In addition to fee-based advisors, there are also fee-only advisors whose sole source of compensation is fees charged by the advisor to their clients.

 For example, an advisor might charge $2,400 per year to review a client’s portfolio and financial situation.
 Other advisors might charge a monthly, quarterly, or annual fee for the same service.
 Additional services, such as tax and estate planning or portfolio checkups, would also have fees associated with them.
 In some cases, advisors might require that clients own a minimum amount of assets, such as $500,000 to $1 million, before considering taking them on as a client.
 Some fee-only advisors, like Progress Wealth Management, don’t have minimums.